DiddiLeija/text_formatter/docs/modules/module_check.rst

    In most of the cases, this function is being used by internal ``text_formatter`` functions.

-.. py:data:: strict_allowed_chars
+.. py:data:: text_formatter.check.strict_allowed_chars

    :type: str
    :value: ``"ABCDEFGHIJKLMNOPKRSTUVWXYZabcdefghijklmnopqrstuvwxyz1234567890"``

    The string used by ``checkString()`` when the arg ``strict`` is True.
 Basically, it is the result of ``string.ascii_letters + string.string_digits``.

-.. py:data:: allowed_string_chars
+.. py:data:: text_formatter.check.allowed_string_chars

    :type: str
    :value: ``"ABCDEFGHIJKLMNOPKRSTUVWXYZabcdefghijklmnopqrstuvwxyz1234567890-$#%/()=!'<>.:,;[]{}*+?¿¡\" "``